elastic/LogstashUI/README.md

 - [ ] Add pipeline monitoring via Logstash API
 - [ ] Make components fade in when added so it's more apparent what was just added
 - [ ] Add modal for configuring conditions
-- [ ] Fix UI rendering of component preview where strings are escaped, make it just look like code